-Current expenditure refers to payments for goods and services, excluding purchases of capital assets or goods or services to be used in the production of capital assets.
-In addition, current expenditure excludes payments which permit recipients to acquire assets; provide compensation for damage or destruction of capital assets; or contribute towards an increase in the financial capital of the recipients.
+In the economic classification, current expenditure refers to payments for goods and services, excluding purchases of capital assets or goods and services for the production of capital assets.
+In addition, current expenditure excludes payments that permit recipients to acquire assets; provide compensation for damage or destruction of capital assets; or contribute towards an increase in the financial capital of the recipients.
 Current expenditure is divided into the following main categories:

 - Goods and services refer to all government payments in exchange for goods and services.
-This category includes wages and salaries to employees and employer contributions to employee benefit schemes, and other purchases of goods and services. - ♦ Interest is defined as payment for the use of borrowed money and is distinguished from the repayment of borrowed money, which is classified under financing. - Subsidies and other current transfers include all unrequited, nonrepayable payments by government for current purposes, i.e.payments for which no goods or services are received in return.
-This category includes subsidies and transfers to other levels of general government, to households, nonprofit institutions, and abroad.
+This category includes wages and salaries to employees, employer contributions to employee benefit schemes, and other purchases of goods and services. - Interest is defined as payment for the use of borrowed money and is distinguished from the repayment of borrowed money, which is classified under financing. - Subsidies and other current transfers include all unrequited, non-repayable payments by government for current purposes, i.e. payments for which no goods or services are received in return.
+This category includes subsidies and transfers to other levels of general government, households, non-profit institutions, and transfers abroad.